Photonsters/anycubic-photon-docs/FAQ.md

 The other hardware and cosmetic differences are:
 - Plastic shell/chassis instead of all metal stamped steel chassis.
+- New mainboard and slicing software instead of Chitu CBD-Tech.
 - Dual column sliders on the same central Z lead screw instead of a single column slide.
 - Exposure unit consists of a 38W UV LED array instead of a 25W 4X4 UV LED source.
 - Dual filtration units instead of a single unit.
 - 10mm taller print capability on the Z axis,
+- Build plate surface is machined flat after texture blasting and blue anodizing, otherwise exactly the same.
-- Most other components such as LCD, vat, etc., remain the same.
+- Most other components such as LCD, vat, etc., remain exactly the same.

 ### I've just bought a Photon, what accessories should I get?
 - [What you need before printing](http://makerfun3d.com/toolbox-resin-printers) by Kevin Rank.
 (Note that the UV curing suggestion, while usable, is not the optimal 405nm wavelength required).